 The Seltos is the Korean brand’s latest entry in its crossover lineup.
 Slotting in between the Soul and Sportage, the Seltos is a compact two-row crossover on the same platform as the Hyundai Kona.
 Compared to its H-badged sibling, the Seltos is 8.2 inches longer: at 172.2 inches nose-to-tail it’s actually closer to the Sportage in length.
 That makes it a much roomier proposition, especially for second-row passengers.

 Engine choices mirror the Kona lineup, with a 2.0-liter four-cylinder producing 146 hp and 132 lb-ft and 1.6-liter turbocharged four-cylinder with outputs of 175 hp and 195 lb-ft.
-These send their power to either the front or all four wheels via two transmission choices: a continuously-variable transmission (CVT) or seven-speed dual-clutch.
+These send their power to either the front or all four wheels via two transmission choices: a continuously variable transmission (CVT) for the base engine, or seven-speed dual-clutch for the turbo.

 The Seltos features a big touch screen at the center of its interior, in either 8.0- or 10.25-inch sizes.
-It will also feature Kia’s full suite of safety features, including, emergency braking, pedestrian detection, lane-keep assist and adaptive cruise control.
-Additional driver assists will be trim-dependent.
+It also features Kia’s full suite of safety features on every trim bar the LX, including, emergency braking, pedestrian detection, lane-keep assist and adaptive cruise control.
+Additional driver assists depend on the trim.

 Table of contents

 Kia Seltos Powertrain

 The Seltos offers two engine options, both of which should be familiar to Kia and Hyundai drivers.
 The base engine is the company’s sturdy 2.0-liter four-cylinder.
 Naturally aspirated, it produces 146 hp and 132 lb-ft.
 Pairing with it is a CVT, with a choice of either front- or all-wheel drive.